Ademking/ademking.github.io/about.md

 ## What is your favorite quote?

+Someone said:

-Someone said, `Don’t waste your time chasing butterflies.
-Mend your garden, and the butterflies will come.`
+"Don’t waste your time chasing butterflies.
+Mend your garden, and the butterflies will come."

 I love this quote.
 It's so true.
 I wish I knew this quote when I was younger.
 I would have saved a lot of time.